trevorqhl/hike/_posts/diy/2024-06-24-diy-decking.md

 ![Linux]({{site.baseurl}}/images/deck10.jpg)
 <br>
 <br>
-<b>May 22</b> We covered the deck to prevent rains until we added the Resisto Joist Guard from Home Depot to protect the frame from moisture
+<b>May 22</b> We covered the deck frame until we added the Resisto Joist Guard from Home Depot to protect the frame from moisture
 <br>
 ![Linux]({{site.baseurl}}/images/deck11.jpg)
 <br>